antoniobsi21/blogpress/README.md

-# guiapress
+# BlogPress
 A CRUD project using Node.JS, Express, EJS, Sequelize, etc.

 ## Database
-The project was built using **MySQL** and it requires a database called guiapress.
+The project was built using **MySQL** and it requires a database called blogpress.
 This can be configured in the file "**/database/database.js**".

 **database/database.js**
 ```
 const { Sequelize } = require('sequelize');

-const connection = new Sequelize('guiapress', 'root', '', {
+const connection = new Sequelize('blogpress', 'root', '', {
     host: 'localhost',
     dialect: 'mysql',
     timezone: '-03:00'